vivian-ng/Hardware/MRR_ESP_3DP/README.md

 # Selection Jumpers

 There are jumpers for:
-- Vout_SEL: Set the Vout pins voltage to either 5V or 3.3V.
+- Vout_SEL: Set the Vout pins voltage to either 5V or 3.3V. (to be removed in v0.8)
 - MS1, MS2, MS3: Enable/disable these jumpers for microstepping.
 When using TMC2130 in SPI mode, enable the other side (SPI) of the jumper.
 - RST/TMC: Enable RST side when not using SPI mode with TMC drivers.
 Enable TMC side when using TMC2130 in SPI mode.
-- MOS_EN: Leave jumper open to disable any outputs to MOSFETs.
+- MOS_EN: Leave jumper open to disable any outputs to MOSFETs. (to be removed in v0.8)

 ## TMC2130 in SPI mode